Veg CSA - Community Support Agriculture

-Unfortunately, last year did not go the way as we had planned.
 We have spent much time reviewing what happened last year and possible ways we can try to mitigate or alleviate the severity of issues as they arise (because they still will happen).
 So, some of the things we will be implementing are:

 - We are partnering with Young Agrarians to hire an apprentice for this spring and summer so we have someone on the farm tending to everything at all times;

-- We will be installing drip line irrigation to ensure all areas of the garden are receiving regular and consistent water;
+- We will be installing drip line irrigation to ensure

 We are dedicated to improving and bringing our best this year!
 This Farm is still relatively new to us, and there is much to learn from the land and environment around us.
 When we spoke with fellow neighbours that were born and raised here, they had said last year started as one of the wettest years (up to August) to one of the driest years (August onward).And growing on a larger scale brings its own unique challenges.